Sumandora/FrameworkCSGO/README.md

 ```
 The script is not going to use the program if already root.

+After the script loaded the program into the game it will set the ptrace_scope to 3.
+This means that you will not be able to use ptrace after loading.
+To use ptrace again you will need to reboot.
+Please note that the program is not the only software using ptrace, it may be used widely on your system.

 Make sure to use the script in a state, where the game is not changing frequently.
 - Don't inject before you can see the main menu
 - Don't inject when you are loading a level